-Never should you sleep in the same clothes that you have worn all day.
+You should never sleep in the same clothes that you have worn all day.
 They are damp and will cause you to chill.
 This could cause frostbite and hypothermia.
 It is advised that you bring a thick pair of sweats and thermal underwear to sleep in.
 Keep the thermals and sweats for sleeping in only.
 Do not wear them during the day; this will keep them the driest.
-Also, be sure to have a couple of layers of wool or heavy thick cotton socks on as well.
+Also, be sure to have a couple of layers of wool or thick heavy cotton socks on as well.
 Always sleep with a stocking hat on your head.
 Your sleeping bag needs to be a winter rated bag.
 Typically rated down to 15 degrees and stuffed with 5 pounds of Holofil, Fiberfil, or other polyester ticking.
 It is also a particularly clever idea to have a sleeping mat to use in the winter.
 The mat can be a \$90 Thermal Rest or a piece of high-density rubber foam at least one inch thick.
 In freezing weather camping you never want to sleep on an air mattress or off the ground in a cot.
 The air under you will cool you off in no time and this would create a threatening situation.
-If you do not have a sleeping mat is worth its weight in gold.
+If you do not have a sleeping mat, bring spare wool or natural fiber blanket to use as a ground pad under your sleeping bag.
+The sleeping mat is worth its weight in gold.
 Straw or the equivalent can also be used for ground insulation.